jreisinger/hugo/content/cv.md

 Security Engineer
 at First Data [Bratislava, 2016 - 2017]

-* Full-stack administration of a large log management solution based on Splunk and syslog-ng running on Linux (CentOS/RHEL).
+* Full-stack administration of a large log management solution based on Splunk, syslog-ng, Linux.
 * Implemented a monitoring system using Python, Perl and Bash.
 * Implemented a testing environment using VirtualBox, Vagrant, Ansible.

 Sr. Linux Systems Specialist
 at [Eset](https://www.eset.com/) [Bratislava, 2015 - 2016]

 * Administering Linux (Debian/Ubuntu) servers and services running on top of them (ex.
 MySQL, Postfix).
 * Implementing a configuration management tool (Ansible) and some other DevOps patterns like infrastructure as code, automated testing.

 System and Network Administrator at [Institute of Science and Technology](https://ist.ac.at/) [Vienna, 2013 - 2015]

 * Taking care of Linux based infrastructure (email system, web servers, file servers, DNS) and networking.
 * Building tools and automating tasks via Perl, Bash and Ansible.
 * Wrote software for monitoring backups and virtual machines using MySQL and Perl Dancer.
 * Migrating monitoring system from Nagios to clustered Icinga2 setup.